Reading stories about all the recording “heroes” of yesterday and today gets old. These guys and gals never seem to do anything wrong.

 The performances were stale, the sounds didn’t fit the songs, and most importantly, we lost our communication lines with the band and killed their spirit.

 We learned the biggest lesson on that session: The song is boss.

-Low these many years since; we’ve never stopped trying things with mics, compressors, speakers, synths, etc. Along the way we’ve collected some pretty good stories of the “crash and burn.”
+Low these many years since, we’ve never stopped trying things with microphones, compressors, loudspeakers, synths, etc. Along the way we’ve collected some pretty good stories of the “crash and burn.”